nf-core/eager/docs/usage.md

 ```

 While some of our input data is paired-end, we will keep with the default of
-Picard's 'MarkDuplicates' for duplicate removal for duplicate removal, as DeDup
+Picard's MarkDuplicates'for duplicate removal, as DeDup takes into account
-takes into account both the start and end of a _merged_ read before flagging it
+both the start and end of a _merged_ read before flagging it as a duplicate -
-as a duplicate - something that isn't valid for a single-end read (where the
+something that isn't valid for a single-end read (where the true end of the
-true end of the molecule might not have been sequenced).
-We can then specify
+molecule might not have been sequenced).
+We can then specify which dedupper we
-which dedupper we want to use with `--dedupper`.
-While we are using the default
+want to use with `--dedupper`.
+While we are using the default (which does not
-(which does not need to be directly specified), we will put it explicitly in our
+need to be directly specified), we will put it explicitly in our command for
-command for clarity.
+clarity.

 ```bash
 nextflow run nf-core/eager \